SINGAPORE - The person serving you drinks at a bar will soon also be looking out for your safety.

-A two-day workshop that ended yesterday saw 12 people certified as trainers for the Training for Intervention Procedures (Tips) programme, which originated in the United States.
+A two-day workshop that ended on Wednesday saw 12 people certified as trainers for the Training for Intervention Procedures (Tips) programme, which originated in the United States.

 The programme was brought in by Asia Pacific Breweries Singapore (APB).
 The Association of Bartenders and Sommeliers Singapore (ABSS) will offer the training, which is believed to be the first of its kind in the Asia-Pacific.

 With "bottle culture" on the rise in clubs and a sizeable proportion of young people binge-drinking, both APB and ABSS hope to see servers and retailers of alcohol pick up skills to serve customers more responsibly.

 Tips was developed by Health Communications, Inc. Its president and chief executive Adam Chafetz came to Singapore to equip the trainers to teach others skills such as having confidence in declining sales to intoxicated customers.

 "We want to create a more sociable atmosphere between the servers and customers," he said.

 "You can distract them from being focused on drinking... with good conversation and good people."

 The course for servers is part theory and part role-playing exercises.
 ABSS aims to train 100 servers in the coming year, with one class starting today.